Mintplex-Labs/anything-llm/cloud-deployments/aws/cloudformation/DEPLOY.md

 **Requirements**
 - An AWS account with billing information.
-  - AnythingLLM (GUI + document processor) must use a t2.small minimum and 10Gib SSD hard disk volume

 ## Please read this notice before submitting issues about your deployment

 **Note:**
 Your instance will not be available instantly.
-Depending on the instance size you launched with it can take varying amounts of time to fully boot up.
+Depending on the instance size you launched with it can take 5-10 minutes to fully boot up.

 If you want to check the instance's progress, navigate to [your deployed EC2 instances](https://us-west-1.console.aws.amazon.com/ec2/home) and connect to your instance via SSH in browser.